 Catch up on the series at the links below:

-I have over 20 years’ experience in the general insurance industry in the UK and New Zealand, most recently as Appointed Actuary for one of New Zealand’s largest insurance groups.
-My focus now is helping insurers and other businesses to understand and provide for their customers’ needs, achieve their strategic goals and remain financially sound in the long run.
-Our talented team works with colleagues from Deloitte’s global network to advise on customer analytics, product design and pricing, liability valuation, capital, and regulatory matters, to help firms navigate an increasingly complex commercial environment.
+Richard has enjoyed a long and diverse career in the general insurance industry, in the UK and New Zealand.
+He has been the Appointed Actuary for one of New Zealand’s largest insurance groups, and developed Pricing and Customer analytics for one of New Zealand’s best known insurance brands.
+Richard’s focus is on helping insurers and other businesses to understand and provide for their customers’ needs, achieve their strategic goals and remain financially sound in the long run.
+Our talented team works with colleagues from across our wider Deloitte firm and Deloitte’s global network to advise on customer analytics, product design and pricing, liability valuation, capital, and regulatory matters, to help firms navigate an increasingly complex commercial environment.

 Having worked in the NZ Life Insurance industry for most of the last twenty years, I delight in sharing my deep understanding and insights gained from being involved in a range of roles and projects that touch on all aspects of the business.
 One of my strengths is the ability to bring to light key issues and explain complex technical matters in simple terms.
 Recently I have been applying this skill to assist insurers in understanding the impacts of IFRS 17 on their business and planning for implementation of the new standard.